PriyankaTayade/walmart-e-commerce-transaction-flow/README.md

 1. Item id if not present, we cannot validate the test case

-Test Case: Validate that cart
+Test Case: Validate the cart
 -----------------------------------------------------------------------------
 Test cases covered
 1.Only one single item is present in cart
-2. Check if item id of the item in cart matched with the item id of previously added item
+2. Check if item id of the item in cart match with the item id of previously added item
 3. For some items like "iphone" the item id changes to parent item id while in cart. where parent item id has only one last digit different.
-In this case also check of the item name matches to verify the item.
+In this case also check if the item name matches to verify the item.

 Test cases not covered
 1. Does not handle condition when no item id is present.